mjfrigaard/sharing-your-work/manuscript/03chapter.md

 ## Getting more help

-This section has been a concise introduction to command line tools, but hopefully, we've demystified some of the terminologies for you.
+This section has been a concise introduction to command-line tools, but hopefully, we've demystified some of the terminologies for you.
 The reason these technologies still exist is that they are powerful.
 Probably, you're starting to see the differences between these tools and the standard GUI software installed on most machines.
 [Vince Buffalo](http://vincebuffalo.org/blog/), sums up the difference very well,

 > "*the Unix shell does not care if commands are mistyped or if they will destroy files; the Unix shell is not designed to prevent you from doing unsafe things.*"

-The command line can seem intimidating because of its power and ability to destroy the world, but there are extensive resources available for safely using it and adding it to your wheelhouse.
+The command line can seem intimidating because of its power and ability to destroy the world.
+But there are extensive resources available for safely using it and adding it to your wheelhouse.

 * [The Unix Workbench](https://seankross.com/the-unix-workbench/)